 As part of a governmental constraints analysis, housing elements must analyze constraints upon the development, maintenance, and improvement of housing for persons with disabilities.
 Housing element law requires each jurisdiction to analyze potential governmental constraints to the development, improvement, and maintenance of housing for persons with disabilities, demonstrate local efforts to remove any such constraints, and provide for reasonable accommodations for persons with disabilities through programs that remove constraints.
 Currently, the City does not have an official exception process for persons with disabilities.
-However, an ordinance has been drafted and is expected to be adopted in 2023 (Program 5.1.1).
+However, an ordinance has been drafted and was adopted in October 2023 (Program 5.1.1).